Abortion Policies and Cases to Watch in 2019

 “The proposed changes could make it extremely difficult for providers to provide comprehensive health services that millions of people rely on,” says Audrey Sandusky, spokesperson for the National Family Planning and Reproductive Health Association, which represents Title X clinics.
 “We’re prepared to challenge the rule and do what it takes to protect patients.”

 The organization is currently fighting the proposed change in court, along with the American Civil Liberties Union (ACLU) and three Planned Parenthood affiliates.
-A federal
+A federal judge tossed the suit in July, but the ACLU appealed that decision, and oral arguments took place in the U.S. Court of Appeals in December.

 Medicaid FundingCongressional Republicans have tried to keep Planned Parenthood from receiving Medicaid funding -- which is separate from Title X funding -- but with Democrats taking control of the House this month, their opportunity appears gone.
 Some conservative states, however, are taking this matter into their own hands.